Andrea Campbell: Third term (2020 and 2021)

 In April 2021, in her capacity as chair of the public safety committee, Campbell refused to push forward $1.2 million in proposed grants for the Boston Police Department.
 Amid this, she engaged in a social media conflict with the account of the Boston Police Patrolmen's Association, which had issued criticism of Campbell.
 Campbell contrasted the union's vocal criticism of her with the union's failure to comment on the former child abuse allegations made against a past president of the police union.

 In May 2021, the City Council passed an ordinance by Campbell and Ricardo Arroyo which limits the use of crowd control weapons by officers of the Boston Police Department.
 Acting Mayor Kim Janey signed the ordinance into law.
 Another such ordinance authored by Campbell and Arroyo had previously been passed by the City Council in December 2020, but had been vetoed by Mayor Marty Walsh in January 2021.

-Pressley voiced opposition to the police department's use of exams which she contended were "biased" in order to weigh promotions of officers.
+Campbell voiced opposition to the police department's use of exams which she contended were "biased" in order to weigh promotions of officers.
 She criticized Acting Mayor Janey for her initial defense of such exams.
 After Janey changed her position, Campbell criticized her for being late to address the matter.

 As of January 2020, Campbell served on several council committees, including Community Preservation Act, Public Safety & Criminal Justice, Rules and Administration, and Whole.

 Campbell did not run for reelection to the council in 2021, as she instead opted to run for mayor.